jac307/MediaArtTutorials/ART1TI3/Mixed-Media-Anim-02.md

 - Use a plain white or neutral background

 ➡️ Bring the **digitized frames** as individual images (not a single image of a full grid) to class for *Part 3*.
-⚠️ Failure to bring your printed frames will result in a grade deduction.
+⚠️ Failure to bring your digitalized frames will result in a grade deduction.

 ---